deepanshs/mrsimulator/docs/installation/devs.rst

 Setting up a dedicated code editor
 ''''''''''''''''''''''''''''''''''

 Using a code editor or IDE is useful when contributing to a codebase.
-There are many products available and you may use whatever you're comfortable with.
-For new developers, we recommend `VS Code <https://code.visualstudio.com>`_ since it is lightweight, free and has a breadth of community extensions.
+Many products are available; use what is most familiar.
+For new developers, we recommend `VS Code <https://code.visualstudio.com>`_ since it is lightweight, free, and has a breadth of community extensions.

 Make your own copy of mrsimulator on GitHub
 '''''''''''''''''''''''''''''''''''''''''''

 Making a copy of someone's code on GitHub is the same as making a *fork*.
-A fork is a complete copy of the code and all of its revision history.
+A fork is a complete copy of the code and its revision history.

 1. Log into a `GitHub account <https://github.com>`_.
 2. Go to the `mrsimulator Github <https://github.com/deepanshs/mrsimulator>`_ home page.
 3. Click on the *fork* button.

 You will see a short animation of Octocat scanning a book on a flatbed scanner.
-After that, you should find yourself at the home page for your forked copy of mrsimulator.
+After that, you should find yourself on the home page for your forked copy of mrsimulator.

 Create a development environment
 ''''''''''''''''''''''''''''''''

-It is good practice to create separate virtual python environments for packages when in developing packages.
+It is good practice to create separate virtual python environments when developing packages.
 There are many environment managers available; however, we recommend using `Anaconda or Miniconda <https://docs.anaconda.com/anaconda/install/>`_

-The following is an example of creating Conda environment
+The following is an example of creating a Conda environment

 .. code-block:: bash